Topgolf: History

-In September of 2021, the U.S. Department of Labor forced Topgolf to pay 255 employees in 25 states, over $750,000 in back wages for unpaid overtime.
+In September 2021, the U.S. Department of Labor forced Topgolf to pay 255 employees in 25 states over $750,000 in back wages for unpaid overtime.
 Investigators said the company was paying sales managers and event sales consultants a salary plus commission, with no overtime after a 40 hour work week.
 They said those employees did not meet supervisory requirements, and were eligible for overtime pay.
 They added that the investigation was opened after the violations were found at the company’s Loudoun County, Virginia location.
 The Department of Labor said the company’s policy violated the Fair Labor Standards Act.

+In June 2024, Lounge by Topgolf was shut down and sold to Five Iron Golf, a company that is partly owned by Topgolf/Callaway Brands.
+CEO Artie Starrs said this about the sale of Lounge by Topgolf, "Our decision was not a reflection of the lounge concept itself - it's more so a reflection of our focus on outdoor venues as opposed to indoor venues."
+On July 1, 2024, The transition was complete and the Kirkland, Washington location was transitioned over to Five Iron Golf.

-Merger with Callaway
+Purchase by Callaway

 On October 27, 2020, Callaway Golf Company announced it would acquire Topgolf for $2 billion.
 At the time, Callaway held a 14% share of Topgolf.
 Callaway had invested in Topgolf since 2006, with CEO Chip Brewer serving on the Topgolf board since 2012.

+In October 2023, Topgolf Callaway successfully completed the acquisition of its competitor, BigShots Golf, for a sum of $29 million.
+Through this strategic maneuver Topgolf acquired four operational BigShots venues in the United States.
+The agreement encompassed the potential rights for developing additional locations, signaling a commitment to future expansion.

+Topgolf Callaway announced on September 4, 2024 that it would split into two separate companies.
+Callaway would sell golf equipment and clothing, and Topgolf would continue with dining and entertainment venues with a golf theme.

+Topgolf Callaway Brands launched Topgolf Shop on October 3rd, 2024.

 Games

-There are multiple Topgolf game variations, the micro chipped golf balls score themselves, providing players with instant feedback on each shot's accuracy and distance.
+There are multiple Topgolf game variations.
+The micro chipped golf balls score themselves, providing players with instant feedback on each shot's accuracy and distance.